TrustedFirmware-M/tf-m-tools/docs/iat-verifier.rst

 .. code:: bash

-   $ check_iat -t PSA-IoT-Profile1-token tests/data/iat.cbor
+   $ uv run check_iat -t PSA-IoT-Profile1-token tests/data/iat.cbor
    Token format OK

 If you want the script to verify the signature, you need to specify the